maxilian/sre-jenkins-chef/installing-chef.md

 # INSTALL CHEF WORKSTATION AND SERVER CORE

-used for automation process to server
+Used to make automation process

 ---

-## SETTING UP CHEF SERVER CORE FOR MASTER NODE
+## SETTING UP CHEF SERVER CORE AND WORKSTATION FOR MASTER NODE

 Get the right package from official source